Metropolitan commuter transportation mobility tax (MCTMT) - covered employee

 A covered employee means an employee (including a statutory employee) whose services are allocated to the MCTD.

-Apply the following four successive tests to determine if the employee's services are allocated to the MCTD.
+Apply the following tests in the order presented below to determine if the employee's services are allocated to the MCTD.
 If any test results in the allocation of the employee's services to the MCTD, the employee is a covered employee.
-You don't need to apply another test.
+You do not need to apply another test.
 Otherwise, proceed to the next test.

 An employee's services are allocated to the MCTD if the employee performs them either:

 - both inside and outside of the MCTD, but the services performed outside the MCTD are incidental to the employee's services performed in the MCTD (for example, the services are temporary or transitory in nature, or consist of isolated transactions).